Residence Title for Employment

 In addition to recognizing the qualification, the Bundesagentur für Arbeit (Federal Employment Agency) must confirm that the working conditions (in particular the wage) are usual and appropriate for the postition.
 The examination is initiated by the immigration authority or Embassy.
 The employer can already contact the Bundesagentur für Arbeit (Federal Employment Agency) before submitting the application to accelerate the process.

-Residence Permit for Employment without Vocational Training
+Residence Permit for Employment without formally recognized qualification

 As citizen of Australia, Israel, Japan, Canada, South Korea, Monaco, New Zealand, San Marino, United Kingdom and USA you can apply for a residence title for employment without proofing a professional education (§ 26 Abs.
 1 Beschäftigungsverordung).
 In this case an individual examination of the labour market by the Bundesagentur für Arbeit is required (“Vorrangprüfung”).